“Anger is a sign that one does not understand,

 If you had a bucket of mud (representing negative emotions and behaviors, such as anger), but you wanted a bucket of clean fresh water (representing positive emotions and behaviors), you could put the bucket of mud under a tap and run fresh clean water (representing subliminal affirmations) into the bucket.
 But it would take a long time, and you would still have a bucket of muddy water.
 That is an analogy of how most subliminal affirmation downloads currently available on the Internet work, or perhaps do not work.
 Peter Zapfella uses his one-on-one therapies to ‘throw out’ or delete the mud (representing negative emotions and behaviors) and then you can choose to use the ‘Welcome’ Subliminal Affirmations to quickly and efficiently refill the bucket with fresh clean water (representing positive emotions and behaviors).
 No mud!
 No anger!

 Everyone of us is unique.
 We have all had different life experiences and we react to them differently too.
-Most emotional and behavioural challenges can respond well to one-on-one psychotherapy tailored to the individual, using Neuro Linguistic Programming (NLP), hypnotherapy and perhaps cognitive behavioural therapy (CBT).
+Most emotional and behavioral challenges can respond well to one-on-one psychotherapy tailored to the individual, using Neuro Linguistic Programming (NLP), hypnotherapy and perhaps cognitive behavioral therapy (CBT).
 That is why Peter Zapfella suggests you start with one-on-one therapy using Skype and then use the ‘Welcome’ subliminal affirmations to ‘lock-in’ the unconscious shifts long-term.
-Of course you can ‘flip-it’ and try one of the 300 ‘Welcome’ MP3’s first, and see if they are effective for you without therapy.
+Of course, you can ‘flip-it’ and try one of the 300 ‘Welcome’ MP3’s first, and see if they are effective for you without therapy.
 If so, that’s great.
 If not you can use skypetherapy.pro

 Now you can listen to these subliminals when ready to sleep and let these gentle and encouraging words guide your unconscious mind into the realms of dreams.
 If you listen to this MP3 while sleeping, on ‘repeat’ or ‘loop’ your unconscious mind will hear this message around 450 times every night.
 Alternatively, you can listen in the background during the day at work or leisure, as no hypnotic trance is required.

 These subliminal messages are simply ‘obscured’ from the conscious mind within masking music or environmental sounds to prevent conscious analytical thinking.
-The more these messages are repeated, the more they are uncritically accepted by the unconscious, which maintains emotions, beliefs and habits of behaviour.
+The more these messages are repeated, the more they are uncritically accepted by the unconscious, which maintains emotions, beliefs and habits of behavior.
 A simple message, repeated enough, will become a new unconscious belief.
 A message repeated following therapy with Peter Zapfella can achieve miraculous results.

 EXCELLENT REASONS WHY PETER ZAPFELLAS